BenDeJonge/BioinformaticsAlgorithms/01_warmup.md

             except ValueError:
                 return indices

 Using this function, we should be able to find the approximate location of the *ori*.
 Let's try to plot the GC-skew along the genome of *Salmonella enterica*.
 This appears to work great!
 Based on this quick and dirty algorithm, we have found a good approximation for the *ori* in a previously unknown genome.
+Now that we can define a more narrow window around *ori*, we can proceed with the definition of patterns to look for in this stretch.

 ![GC-skew *S. enterica*.](Assets/Figures/01_gc_skew.png)
 > Anotated plot of the GC-skew along the genome of *S. enterica*.
 The *ori* is likely located somewhere around 3.7 Mb.